-Generally, previous products, chemical and pharmaceutical products, electronics and telecommunications, live animals and fragile products are transported.
+Generally, previous products, chemical and pharmaceutical products, electronics and telecommunications, live animals, and fragile products are transported.

 Two types of service are presented here.
-The regular service that generates rates for general cargo and preferential rates, with which you can pay in the form of prepaid, reverse charge, payment on delivery.
-The leased service used for intense cargo flows.
+The regular service generates rates for general cargo and preferential rates, with which you can pay in the form of prepaid, reverse charge, payment on delivery.
+The leased service is used for intense cargo flows.